What are Data and Decision Sciences?

 Why?

-The Department of Data and Decision Sciences (𝔻Sci), sees these technical skills as the beginning, not the end, of our students’ education.
-Questions and problems come from contextual fields of knowledge, natural sciences, social sciences, humanities, business, law, health, and more.
+Questions and problems come from contextual fields of knowledge (e.g., natural sciences, social sciences, humanities, business, law, health, and medicine).
 Using this technology intelligently requires research design and critical thinking skills.
-Communicating with impact, especially when we discuss technical content that must be delivered to a non-technical audience, requires focused presentation and written skills.
+Communicating with impact requires well-honed presentation and written skills.

 Fast Facts

-• The Department of Quantitative Theory & Methods (QTM) was established in December 2011 as the Institute for Quantitative Theory & Methods
+- The Department of Quantitative Theory and Methods (QTM) was established in December 2011 as the Institute for Quantitative Theory & Methods.

-• Our first graduating class commenced in 2016, and our first Public Policy & Analysis major graduated in the class of 2018.
+- The first graduating class commenced in 2016, and the first Public Policy & Analysis major graduated in the class of 2018.

-• In 2023, we launched our QTM Master of Science program, and our first cohort graduates in the Summer of 2024!
+- In 2023, we launched a Master of Data Science program, and the first cohort graduated in the Summer of 2024.